Menu

 Biography

-Adam is an active member of both the American Psychological Association (Divisions 12, 13, 29, 31, 32, 42, and Section 17-13) and the Michigan Psychological Association, where he is a member of the Licensure Committee.
-Prior to becoming a psychologist, Adam worked as a student affairs administrator and as a high school English teacher.
-In addition to his teaching responsibilities at Saybrook, Adam also has a small private psychology practice.
+Adam is an active member of both the American Psychological Association and the Michigan Psychological Association, where he is both the chairperson of the Licensing Committee and a board member of the MPA.
+In addition to his teaching responsibilities at Saybrook, Adam also has a small private psychology practice, Parallax Psychology Group, where he sees a variety of clients.

 Areas of Expertise